-- 1. During the entire previous year the conduct of the student is good. - 2.
-The student should maintain merit and obtain CGPA 7.0 and above for MBA at the end of first year in all the courses of study in the previous year.
-The student should have passed all the courses of study in the first attempt in previous year. - 3.
-The student is not caught using unfair means (UFM) in any of the examination. - 4.
-The student maintains full attendance except the absence with genuine reason for which the permission of the Head of the Institute is obtained, particularly in case of illness.
+- 3. No disciplinary action was initiated / sanctioned against the student under the student handbook or compliance with norms as prescribed by the university. - 4.
+The student should maintain merit and obtain CGPA of 7.0 and student should have passed all the courses of study in the first attempt in previous year. - 5.
+The student is not caught using unfair means (UFM) in any of the examinations conducted either by the Institute or University. - 6.
+The student should maintain minimum attendance criteria except the absence with genuine reason for which the permission of the Head of the Institute is obtained, particularly in case of illness. - 7.
+It will be the responsibility of the applicant to check the eligibility before submitting the application.
+In case the applicant is found non-eligible at any stage, his/ her submission or scholarship will be disqualified.